miladrahimi/phprouter/README.md

 ### Getting Started

-It's so easy to work with PhpRouter!
+It's so easy to work with Php Router!
 Just take a look at the following example.

-*  API Example:
+*  JSON API Example:

     ```php
     use MiladRahimi\PhpRouter\Router;